Waliki Java Coco Natural

 Bright yellow peach, pineapple, vanilla and cream.
 Sparkling acidity, with a clean finish and great structure.

-Waliki is 3.62 hectares in size.
-The farm sits at about 1,600 metres above sea level.
-This high altitude helps to ensure a slow maturation of the cherry because of the stable night-time temperature and mild day temperatures.
+As the family’s final property to be purchased in the region, Waliki was designed to incorporate all the learnings from farming in Bolinda for the previous years, which is why it is Pedro’s son Pedro Pablo’s (who manages Agricafe’s agriculture program) favourite of their plantations.
+The farm is 7.9 hectares in size and sits at about 1,600 metres above sea level.
+This high elevation helps to ensure a slow maturation of the cherry because of the stable night-time temperature and mild day temperatures.
 The slow maturation leads to an increased concentration of sugars in the cherry and bean, which in turn helps to produce a sweeter cup of coffee.

 HOW THIS COFFEE WAS PROCESSED

-At Waliki, pickers from Bolinda community are hired to carefully handpick the coffee during the harvest.
-These pickers are trained to select only the very ripest cherries, and multiple passes are made through the farm throughout the harvest to ensure the coffee is picked at its prime.
+At Waliki, pickers from Bolinda and the state of Beni are hired to carefully handpick the coffee during the harvest.
+These pickers are hired by Elda and her husband Felix (Carmela Aduviri‘s son), and trained to select only the very ripest cherries, and multiple passes are made through the farm throughout the harvest to ensure the coffee is picked at its prime.

-Once the coffee was dry, it was transported to La Paz where it was rested, and then milled at Agricafe’s dry mill, La Luna.
-At this state-of-the-art mill, coffee is meticulously hulled and sorted using machinery, and is also sorted carefully by hand under UV and natural light.
+After two weeks, once the coffee was dry, it was transported to La Paz where it was rested before being milled at Agricafe’s dry mill, La Luna.
+At this state-of-the-art mill the coffee was first hulled and sorted using machinery, and then by a team of workers who meticulously sorted the coffee by hand under UV and natural light.
 The mill is one of the cleanest and most impressive we have seen – you can read more about it here.